 Airline alliances can take you almost anywhere

-Your flight options extend beyond the list of airlines partners above.
-Several of Chase’s airline partners are part of an airline alliance, giving you access to an even wider network of airlines.
+Interestingly, your flight options actually extend beyond the list of airline partners above.
+Several of Chase’s airline partners are part of a major airline alliance, giving you access to an even wider network of airlines.
 Using the rewards charts and rules of a particular airline’s loyalty program, you can use your points to book flights on any of the partners within that airline’s alliance.

 Ultimate Rewards airline alliances